WeekyBinge/remote-jobs2/README.md

 # A curative List of Remote Job Website

-* If you thing your any website is missing just raise a Pull request I will be happy to Merge it
+* Add website you think is useful by making a PR